 Best Camping Games for the River (Or Anywhere)

-Slacklining has come into play on the river within the last five years or so, but it’s quickly gaining popularity among both guides and guests.
-A slackline, which is a thick polyester webbing, is placed taut between two anchor points, usually trees or rocks.
-The object is to balance, and eventually walk on, the slackline which is a foot or two above the ground (or suspended hundreds of feet in the air and spanned across two canyon walls if you’re into that).
+Sure, slacklining has become an extreme sport, but at its core it’s the ultimate game of balance that anyone can play.
+A thick polyester webbing, or slackline, is placed taut between two anchor points, usually trees or rocks.
+The object is to balance, and eventually walk across the slackline, which is typically a foot or two above the ground (or suspended hundreds of feet in the air and spanned across two canyon walls if you’re into that).
 Hang in there, it does take practice, but know that you’re providing excellent amusement for your onlookers as you contort into awkward poses to keep from falling off.

 Cribbage is even more fun when you’re camping.
 Sitting in chairs, beverage in hand, this classic card game can be played with two, three or four players.
 “Crib” has distinctive scoring rounds to it—the “play” and the “show.”
 Players move pegs around the board as points are scored until someone reaches 121.
 Once you’re familiar with the rules (somebody in the group always knows them), you’ll find it’s an easy way to relax and chat with friends while trying not to get skunked (which basically means you lost, lost bad).